 These dolls are extremely rare and probably the most expensive SL Skipper dolls to be found on the market.
 Even Japanese Skipper in medium condition are saught after by collectors and are sold at a high price.

-In 2018 Pink Skin Japanese Skipper dolls in medium condition (all except one with green, all with faded or touched-up lips, all with discolored heads and arms) sold between 350 and 450 US $.
+In 2018 Pink Skin Japanese Skipper dolls in medium condition (all except one with green, all with faded or touched-up lips, all with discoloured heads and arms) sold between 350 and 475 US $.

-Left: Here you can see a comparison of tan skin (blonde) and pink skin (brunette - original lips) Japanese Skippers.
+Here you can see a comparison of tan skin (blonde) and pink skin (brunette - original lips) Japanese Skippers:

-From 1964 until 1966 some Japanese Skippers were available in “Dressed Doll Boxes”.
+From 1964 until 1966 Japanese Skippers were also available in “Dressed Doll Boxes”.
 The dolls in these boxes usually came with tan skin (doll markings: Skipper © 1963 Mattel, Inc.) and with some (maybe all) of the regular outfits available for Skipper in the first two years.
 You can find a few pink skin Japanese Dressed Dolls (doll markings: © 1963 Mattel, Inc.) wearing outfits available in 1966 (like, for example: Dream Time).
-In addition, also a dressed doll box with a blonde tan Skipper wearing a kimono was availabe.
+In addition to the regular outfits, a dressed doll box with a tan Skipper wearing a kimono was availabe.
+The dressed dolls were sold for 700 Yen (regular Japanese Skippers in their red and white OSS: 600 Yen).

 The stock number 0950 and the graphics and outside appearance of a Japanese Dressed Doll Box was the same as the one of/on the regular boxes (except for the sticker on the bottom of the box with the number of the outfit enclosed), but they differed from the dressed boxes sold in the US.
 (You can find more info on the U.S. market dressed doll boxes in chapter "Straight Leg Skipper #0950 ...").